maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

     q : a*%e^(b*%i*%pi);
     p : ev(mod(b*n,2),simp);

 The particular circumstances will dictate if it is better to have lots of variables and use the display, or whether to turn `simp:false` and work with this.
 The difficulty is often with the unary minus.
-Inserting numbers into expressions such as `y=@m@x+@c@$` if $c<0$ is that it will be displayed as $y=3x+-5$, for example.
+Inserting numbers into expressions such as `y=@m@x+@c@` if \(c<0\) is that it will be displayed as \(y=3x+-5\), for example.
 While simplification is "off", the display routines in Maxima will (often) cope with the unary minus in a sensible way.

 ## The importance of the question note ##